Golden age of American animation: Hanna-Barbera

 Prior to UPA's termination, Columbia struck a ten-year distribution deal with Hanna-Barbera, which had just left the freshly shut down Metro-Goldwyn-Mayer Cartoon Studio.
-This deal was mostly involved with Columbia's television division, Screen Gems, which ironically borrowed the name from the animation studio.
-In 1959, Hanna-Barbera produced the only theatrical series for Columbia, Loopy De Loop.
-This series was a success, and ran until 1965.
-Hanna-Barbera also produced two movies for Columbia, Hey There, It's Yogi Bear! and The Man Called Flintstone.
-Columbia's ten-year contract with Hanna-Barbera expired in 1967, and was not renewed, thus ending Columbia's association with Hanna-Barbera.
+This deal was mostly involved with Columbia's television division, Screen Gems, which ironically had borrowed the name from the animation studio.
+In 1959, Hanna-Barbera began producing its only theatrical series for Columbia, Loopy De Loop.
+This series was a success and ran until 1965.
+Hanna-Barbera also produced two feature-length movies for Columbia, Hey There, It's Yogi Bear! and The Man Called Flintstone.
+Columbia's ten-year contract with Hanna-Barbera expired in 1967 and was not renewed, thus ending Columbia's association with Hanna-Barbera.

 Universal Pictures/Walter Lantz Productions

-Early Developments
+Early developments

 In 1928, Walter Lantz replaced Charles Mintz as producer of Universal Studios cartoons.
-Walter Lantz's main character at this time was Oswald the Lucky Rabbit, whose earlier cartoons had been produced by both Walt Disney and Charles Mintz.
+Walter Lantz's main character at this time was Oswald the Lucky Rabbit, whose earlier cartoons had been produced by both Walt Disney and Mintz.
 Lantz also started to experiment with color cartoons, and the first one, called Jolly Little Elves, was released in 1934.
-In 1935, Walter Lantz made his studio independent from Universal Studios, and the studio was now only the distributors of his cartoons, instead of the direct owners.
-After seeing Disney's success with their first film Snow White and the Seven Dwarfs, Lantz planned to produce a full-length animated film based on the Aladdin story, starring Abbott and Costello.
+In 1935, Walter Lantz made his studio independent from Universal Studios, and the studio was now only the distributor of his cartoons, instead of the direct owner.
+After seeing Disney's success with their first feature film Snow White and the Seven Dwarfs, Lantz planned to produce a full-length animated film based on the Aladdin story, starring Abbott and Costello.
 However, the project was not developed after Mr. Bug Goes to Town failed at the box office.